4.1.2. Demo 2: Closer Analysis of Simple Arrow Shape¶

 example, the files that are listed here and in the parent folder discussed

 requested.
-The most special of these is history.dat
+The most special of these is history.dat, which contains the

 residual history.
 In pyCart, this file is used to determine how many iterations